genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/04_ssdt-day4.md

 ```

 **Fields**
-The fields tag enables you to transform the output in a similar way to views, data server and req rep definitions.
+The fields tag enables you to transform the output in a similar way to views, data server and request server definitions.
 For example, here we output three fields:
 ```kotlin
 streams {
     stream("ORDERS_OUT", ORDER_OUT.BY_TIMESTAMP) {